Toggle: English / Spanish

 When to Contact a Medical Professional

-See a dentist immediately if you are having trouble eating or opening your mouth.
+See a dentist right away if you are having trouble eating or opening your mouth.
 Keep in mind that a wide variety of possible conditions, from arthritis to whiplash injuries, can cause TMJ symptoms.
 Therefore, see your dentist for a full evaluation if self-care measures do not help within several weeks.

 Grinding and clenching does not fall clearly into one medical discipline.
 There is no recognized TMJ specialty in dentistry.
 For a massage-based approach, look for a massage therapist trained in trigger point therapy, neuromuscular therapy, or clinical massage.